 Abortion is the willful termination of pregnancy.
-There are many reasons why women choose to have an abortion, which include which include unplanned pregnancies, relationship problems, life-threatening or serious medical conditions, and pressure from family and peers.
+There are many reasons why women choose to have an abortion, which include unplanned pregnancies, relationship problems, life-threatening or serious medical conditions, and pressure from family and peers.
 Whatever the reason, the decision is purely personal, but by no means less difficult or emotional to make.

 Knowing the right facts about abortion can help you make an educated decision that is beneficial for your overall well-being.
 Here are 7 things you need to know about abortion: